Intrinsic Mirror Symmetry: Sketch and first steps of the proof of the main theorem

 To show uniqueness, suppose there are two edges $E_i$, $E_j$, $i<j$, with $u_i,u_j$ tangent to $\tau_{i+1}, \tau_{j+1}$ respectively.
 We will argue that we can deform $\Gamma\rightarrow\Sigma(X)$ in a two-dimensional family if $r=0$ and a three-dimensional family if $r\not=0$, so that in both cases $\sigma_{\bas}$ is at least three-dimensional.
 Since $\dim\sigma=2$ by assumption, this contradicts the miniversality assumption (2) of Assumptions~\ref{ass:tropical}.
 We will do this by constructing a two-dimensional family on which $\nu_1$ is constant regardless of the value of $r$.
-Once this is accomplished, if $r=0$, we are done, and if $r\not=0$, we obtain a three-dimensional family as $\delta$, hence $\nu_1$, is not constant on $\sigma$ by \eqref{eq:deltanu}.
+Once this is accomplished, if $r=0$, we are done.
+Indeed, in this case $\nu_1$ is identically zero on the entire moduli space in any event, and $\delta$ is an independent parameter, so the full moduli space is at least three-dimensional.
+If $r\not=0$, we again obtain a three-dimensional family as $\delta$, hence $\nu_1$, is not constant on $\sigma$ by \eqref{eq:deltanu}.

 Take $m\in\Int(\sigma)$.
 Since $u_i$ is tangent to $\tau_{i+1}$ and $\nu_{i+1}(m)\in\Int(\tau_{i+1})$, we have $\nu_{i+1}(m)+\epsilon u_i\in \tau_{i+1}$ for $\epsilon$ sufficiently close to $0$.
 Thus for each $\epsilon$, there is an $m'\in\sigma$ with $\nu_{i+1}(m')=\nu_{i+1}(m)+\epsilon u_i$.
 This allows us to create a new tropical map $h_{\epsilon}:\Gamma\rightarrow \Sigma(X)$ as follows.
 Removing the edge $E_i$ splits $\Gamma$ into two connected components, $\Gamma_1$ and $\Gamma_2$, with $\Gamma_2$ containing the leg $E_{\out}$.
 Then we define $h_{\epsilon}|_{\Gamma_2}=h_m|_{\Gamma_2}$, and $h_{\epsilon}|_{\Gamma_1}=h_{m'}|_{\Gamma_1}$.
 Finally $h_{\epsilon}$ maps $E_i$ to the segment joining $\nu_i(m)$ and $\nu_{i+1}(m')$.
 This gives a tropical map of the same type as $h_m$, since $\nu_{i+1}(m')-\nu_i(m)$ is a positive multiple of $u_i$ for sufficiently small $\epsilon$.
 In addition, this tropical map has the same value as $h_m$ on $v_1$.